A Guide To Wired and Wireless Home Networks

 Advantages and Disadvantages of Wireless Networks

-Many of the devices we use today are wireless, allowing for a greater range of mobility and convenience than any technology developed previously.
-When used as part of your home network, they allow you to access shows and music, change the indoor temperature, manage home security, and control the lights from anywhere in your home, or beyond, with just a quick touch of your phone’s screen.
+Many of the devices we use today are wireless, allowing for a greater range of mobility and convenience.
+When integrated into your home network, they allow you to access shows and music, change the indoor temperature, manage home security, and control the lights from anywhere in your home (or beyond) with just a quick touch of your phone’s screen.

-This is one of the main benefits of a wireless home network—easy, convenient access from virtually anywhere in your home.
-If a component has Wi-Fi capabilities – and many do – it can be connected to your home.
+This is arguably the biggest benefit to a wireless home network – easy, convenient access from virtually anywhere in your home.
+If a component has Wi-Fi capabilities it can be connected.

-The main drawbacks of a wireless home network include the fact that it is susceptible to interference and potentially hacking.
-There are also bandwidth limitations, so if one person is streaming a high-definition movie on one device and another is surfing through cat videos on different device, it can overload the network.
-In some cases, even turning on the microwave could interfere with a Wi-Fi signal, so interference could be an issue.
+The main drawbacks of a wireless home network include the fact they can be less secure.
+There are also bandwidth limitations, so if one person is streaming a high-definition movie on their smart TV while another is surfing through cat videos on their laptop – the network could be overloaded.
+In some cases, even turning on the microwave could interfere with a Wi-Fi signal.

 Hardware in Wireless Networks

-Just like a wired home network, a wireless network relies on a variety of hardware components to do its job.
-The hardware used in wireless home networks are, by and large, similar to that of hardwired ones, except they don’t need such extensive wiring in order to function.
+The hardware used in wireless home networks are similar to that of hardwired ones, but without the extensive wiring needed to function properly.
 The components that go into these network installations include: